cosmoharrigan/rc-nfq/README.md

 - Lin, Long-Ji.
 "Self-improving reactive agents based on reinforcement learning, planning and teaching."
 Machine learning 8.3-4 (1992): 293-321.

-## Project Status

-This project is still a work in progress and is not finished.
+**Project Status:** This project is still a work in progress and is not finished.

 ## Overview